History of the Democratic Republic of the Congo: Kabila overstays his term

-Félix Tshisekedi presidency (2019–present)
+Félix Tshisekedi Presidency (2019–present)

 On 30 December 2018 the presidential election to determine the successor to Kabila was held.
 On 10 January 2019, the electoral commission announced opposition candidate Félix Tshisekedi as the winner of the vote.
 He was officially sworn in as president on 24 January 2019. in the ceremony of taking of the office Félix Tshisekedi appointed Vital Kamerhe as his chief of staff.
 In June 2020, chief of staff Vital Kamerhe was found guilty of embezzling public funds and he was sentenced to 20 years in prison.
 However, Kamerhe was released in December 2021.

 The political allies of former president Joseph Kabila, who stepped down in January 2019, maintained control of key ministries, the legislature, judiciary and security services.
 However, President Felix Tshisekedi succeeded to strengthen his hold on power.
 In a series of moves, he won over more legislators, gaining the support of almost 400 out of 500 members of the National Assembly.
 The pro-Kabila speakers of both houses of parliament were forced out.
 In April 2021, the new government was formed without the supporters of Kabila.
 President Felix Tshisekedi succeeded to oust the last remaining elements of his government who were loyal to former leader Joseph Kabila.
 In January 2021, DRC's President Félix Tshisekedi pardoned all those convicted in the murder of Laurent-Désiré Kabila in 2001.
 Colonel Eddy Kapend and his co-defendants, who have been incarcerated for 15 years, were released.

+After the 2023 presidential election, Tshisekedi had a clear lead in his run for a second term.
+On 31 December 2023, officials said that President Felix Tshisekedi had been re-elected with 73% of the vote.
+Nine opposition candidates signed a declaration rejecting the election and called for a rerun.
+In October 2025, former president Joseph Kabila was sentenced to death in absentia for alleged collaboration with the rebel group M23.